gagle/node-properties/README.md

 <a name="Stringifier_header"></a>
 __Stringifier#header(comment) : Stringifier__

 Writes a header comment.
 It will be written to the top of the final string.
-Returns the stringifier being used.
+Returns the Stringifier being used.

 <a name="Stringifier_property"></a>
 __Stringifier#property(obj) : Stringifier__

 Writes a property line.
 It takes an object with three options: `key`, `value` and `comment`.
 Both the key and the value are converted into a string automatically.
-Returns the stringifier being used.
+Returns the Stringifier being used.

 ```javascript
 stringifier